jaredly/j3/Roadmap.md

 - [x] FEAT please let me split an identifier, I need it desperately.
 - [x] FEAT ok backspace to join identifier

+- [x] cmd-D to multicursor, you love to see it

+letsss do a little multicursor?

 ##